Pregnancy Exercise 2026: A Trimester-by-Trimester Guide

 • Recommended: Squats (to prepare the birth canal), Pilates, stationary cycling.

 • Caution: Stop doing exercises that require you to lie flat on your back.
-This is to prevent the baby from putting pressure on a major vein.
+This prevents the baby from putting pressure on a major vein.

 3. Third Trimester (Last 3 Months): Preparation